Joystream/hydra/README.md

 * [Hydra Indexer](./packages/hydra-indexer/README.md): Hydra indexer for ingesting raw events and extrinsics
 * [Hydra Indexer Gateway](./packages/hydra-indexer-gateway/README.md): GraphQL interface for the Indexer
 * [Hydra Processor](./packages/hydra-processor/README.md): Processing part of the pipeline for transforming events into rich business-level objects
-* [Hydra Typegen](./packages/hydra-typegen/README.md): A tool for generating typesafe typescript classes for events and extrinsics from the runtime metadata.
+* [Hydra Typegen](./packages/hydra-typegen/README.md): A tool for generating typesafe typescript classes for events and extrinsic from the runtime metadata.
 No more manual deserialization of the event data.
 * [Sample Project](./packages/sample/README.md): A quickstart Hydra project set up against a publicly available Kusama indexer.
 Good starting point.
 * [Docs](./docs/README.md): In-depth documentation covering the Hydra pipeline and API features, such as full-text search, pagination, extensive filtering and a rich GraphQL dialect defining your schema!